pyproj4/pyproj/docs/installation.rst

 The easiest methods for installing pyproj are:

-1. Use pip to install the binary wheels on `PyPI <https://pypi.org/project/pyproj/>`__:
+1. Use pip to install the binary wheels from `PyPI <https://pypi.org/project/pyproj/>`__:

   .. code-block:: bash

-      pip install pyproj
+      python -m pip install pyproj

   .. note:: Linux (manylinux2014) wheels require pip 19.3+